1.

 • Being present and listening

-• Using what’s already there
+• Using what’s there

 • Being willing to share control